lsst-sqre/safir/docs/user-guide/database/pagination.rst

 If the model includes any timestamps, the model validation must be able to convert them from the time format stored in the database (see :doc:`datetime`) to an appropriate Python `~datetime.datetime`.
 The easiest way to do this is to declare those fields as having the `safir.pydantic.UtcDatetime` type.
 See :ref:`pydantic-datetime` for more information.

+This query will be run twice for any request that contains a cursor or a limit, once with those restrictions to get the data and again without restrictions to count the total number of rows.
+The count query therefore should be fast or you may see performance issues with paginated queries.
+In practice, this means the query should use indexed columns or only query small tables.

 Run the query
 -------------